-This is a one semester course for sophomore, junior and senior level students. course provides opportunities to apply techniques of investigation and inquiry to the study of significant problems or issues.
-Students will develop competence in recognizing cause and effect relationships, (2) recognize fallacies in reasoning and propaganda devices, (3) organize knowledge into useful patterns, (4) state and test theories, and (5) generalize based on evidence.
+Grade Level: 10-12 This is a one semester course for sophomore, junior and senior level students.
+This Course #: 1512 course provides opportunities to apply techniques of investigation and inquiry to the study Length: 1 Semester of significant problems or issues.
+Students will develop competence in recognizing cause Credit(s): One and effect relationships, (2) recognize fallacies in reasoning and propaganda devices, (3) Diploma: Counts as an organize knowledge into useful patterns, (4) state and test theories, and (5) generalize elective for all diplomas based on evidence.
 Students will expand their reading comprehension skills by using a weekly news magazine (and other forms of media) in lieu of a textbook.
+Prerequisite: None